-Because these injuries can be significant, home health care in California gives a large amount of focus in avoiding them.
+Because these injuries can be significant, home health care in California gives a large amount of focus in fall protection for elderly people.
 As such, you can depend on these providers for help in preventing falls.

 Making Your Home Fall-Proof

-The first thing that you would want to do to prevent potential falls is by decluttering your home.
+The first thing that you would want to do to ensure all protection for elderly relatives, is by decluttering your home.
 The most common scenario where seniors suffer falls is when they accidentally step on or bump into an obstacle.
 As such, you should regularly clean around the house to remove such items.

 Start by decluttering the path that a senior would most often take.
 This can be a hallway to the bathroom, the kitchen, or going to their bedroom.
 You might also want to move furniture to make more room for them to pass through.